 If customers struggle with using your product, they will likely abandon it before they even start using it.

 This should be something that makes people feel good about buying your product.
 This is less about what you think and more about what your clients think and feel about your true value proposition.
-It sounds counterintuitive, but the reality is that many small businesses think the core value of their product is one thing, while clients will communicate that it is something else.
+It sounds counterintuitive, but the reality is that many small businesses believe the core value of their product is one thing, while clients will communicate that it is something else.

 A CTA is a prompt that encourages users to take some kind of action.
-We know, we know–another obvious one right?
+We know, we know–another obvious one, right?
 But is the CTA fit for the user and the action?
-Often it isn’t or even worse there are 3+ CTAs which can create confusion for the customer.
+Often it isn’t, or even worse, there are 3+ CTAs which can create confusion for the customer.

-Onboarding should be about guiding the user to take the actions you want them to take so they better engage and understand your product.
-And since every user is different or learns differently it is important to have a versatile onboarding process and flow.
+Onboarding should be about guiding the user to take the actions you want them to take, so they better engage and understand your product.
+And since every user is different or learns differently, it is important to have a versatile onboarding process and flow.
 With that comes personalization and specific CTAs based on user behavior patterns.
-The big question is do you have these insights?
+The big question is, do you have these insights?
 If not, we’ve got a recommendation (hint, hint).

 You should make it as simple as possible for users to complete each step.
 Again – it’s critical to personalize this path based on how you have defined your user profiles.
 It could be by region, language or ICP, or whatever you deem critical.
 The important thing is to define these details when building your flow.

 Test, test, and test again.
-The onboarding process is a living and breathing part of your business.
-It should be monitored and updated at least once a quarter.
-Think about it, products and services evolve and so should your customer onboarding.
+The onboarding process is a living and breathing part of your business and should be monitored and updated at least once a quarter.
+Think about it, products and services evolve, and so should your customer onboarding.